Is NDF Forex Built for Restricted Currencies? Cash Settlement, Offshore Pricing & Hedging Use

 Understanding this instrument requires looking past standard deliverable logic.
 This article covers cash settlement mechanics, offshore pricing differences, fixing-rate logic, settlement structure, comparison against deliverable alternatives, and how to rigorously decide whether NDF Forex is actually the right fit for your exposure.

 This article is educational only.
 It is not investment advice, trade signaling, platform promotion, execution coaching, or regulatory-circumvention guidance.
-The article explains how the instrument works, not promising hedging success or pricing advantage.
+The article must explain how the instrument works, not promise hedging success or pricing advantage.

 Why Do Restricted Currencies Often Push Users Toward NDF Forex?